Railcomplete-AS/RailCOMPLETE-DNA-NO-BN/README.md

 12. "RailCOMPLETE Agent's User Guide" (TXT file).
 It is updated with every release of RailCOMPLETE - see railcomplete.com/download.
 13. "Introduction to RailCOMPLETE v2021.0".
 See railcomplete.com/download.
 It might not be up-to-date with the latest released RailCOMPLETE.
 14. "Instruction manual - 3D modelling with RailCOMPLETE".
 See railcomplete.com/download.

+## Main branches
+- develop: Used by developers to collaborate on ongoing work.
+May contain partial work or inconsistent data.
+- main: Latest stable version.